bsolomon1124/clarkcounty/README.md

 # clarkcounty
-Parse, clean, &amp; analyze tabular data on U.S. capital punishment.
+A project to parse, clean, &amp; analyze tabular data on U.S. capital punishment.